Enhanced quantum radiation with flying-focus laser pulses: Radiation energy loss

 The saturation of the electron energy loss at higher pulse energies suggests that an observable without a theoretical upper limit would better elucidate the benefits of FF pulses in these conditions.
-One such observable, that is also important for applications, is the probability $P$ of photon emission per unit time.
-Multiplying the probability by the number of electrons colliding with the laser pulse provides the average number of emitted photons.
-This number is exact for uncorrelated photon emission \cite{Glauber_1951,Di_Piazza_2010} and is an excellent approximation when the contribution from correlated photon emission is negligible, as is the case here (see Section I of the SM \cite{supplemental}).
+One such observable, that is also important for applications, is the total number of emitted photons.
+Before presenting numerical calculations of the photon number, it is instructive to examine its scaling behavior to explain the advantages of a FF pulse compared to a SFG pulse.
+Within the LFCA, the probability $P$ of single photon emission per unit time can be calculated using the interpolation formula \cite{Baier:1998vh}